-After more than a week of practice, the Bradford and Tremper boys basketball teams finally got to play a competitive game, their first since the Kenosha Unified School District approved a return to athletics for practices on Jan.
-4 and for competition on Monday.
+After more than a week of practice, the Bradford and Tremper boys basketball teams finally got to compete following the Kenosha Unified School District’s approval to resume winter athletics for practices beginning Jan.
+4 and for games beginning this week.

 “I’m excited about it,” KUSD Athletic Director Bryan Mogensen said.
 “It’s nice to see the kids out playing.
 I think they’ve been champing at the bit to get out and get something positive going.
 I just want to see kids smiling and happy and take their minds off all the negative going on right now.

 “I can’t commend our ADs and coaches enough.
 It’s been endless meetings and countless emails and never-ending updates.”

 Brandon Morris made his head coaching debut with the Trojans after two seasons as the head man at St. Joseph, and he witnessed a balanced attack.

 Senior Trey Cardona led Tremper 19 points, sophomore Will Starks scored 17 and senior Jake Korbakes added 11, as the Trojans pounded the Red Devils inside and converted on 20 of 29 free throws.

 Tremper led by as many as 20 points before taking a 34-23 halftime lead.
 The Trojans then stormed out of the locker room for the second half with a 6-0 run to go up 40-23 and cruised the rest of the second half.

 Junior point guard Jalen Carlino led all scorers with 26 points for Bradford, including three 3-pointers, and the Red Devils showed some life with 5 minutes to play.
 But Tremper knocked down two free throws with 3 minutes left to build a 55-45 lead, and the game was never close the rest of the way.

 Morris acknowledged that all of the uncertainty has been a challenge, but he felt good about the victory.